In this article:

 Importing the preset

-- Download the container file attached to this article
+- Download the container file here

 - After selecting the container in Google Tag Manager, go to the Admin section

 - Select Import Container and choose the downloaded file from your computer